flathub-infra/flatpak-builder-lint/README.md

 ### Local exceptions

-Specifying local exceptions using `--user-exceptions` should be avoided for pipelines or cases where builds are being pushed to Flathub as it may hide errors which Flathub will fail on.
-In general, this option should be used at one's own risk, as some errors should never be ignored.
+This option should be used sparingly as some errors should never be ignored and it may hide errors that will fail on Flathub.

 For ignoring errors locally (for example in CI outside Flathub), the `--user-exceptions` argument can be used to point it to a local